Vonage-Community/video-api-web-samples/README.md

 * Stereo-Audio ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Stereo-Audio)) -- In this sample application we show you how to publish a stereo music file to a Vonage Video session.

-> Are still going to do Signaling or switch it out for the Conversation API / Chat?

 * Signaling ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Signaling)) -- This sample shows you how to use the Vonage Video Signaling API to implement text chat.

 * Stream-Filter ([source](https://github.com/vonage-community/video-api-web-samples/tree/main/Stream-Filter)) -- This sample shows you how to apply custom grayscale, sepia and invert filters.